 Aren't errors and motor output directly related according to eq.
 3?
 It is unclear why the authors indicate that the use-dependent component is not updated as a function of the error signal.

-The reviewer is correct.
-We tried to make clear what is updating the use-dependent process on each stride, but we did not provide enough nuance in this sentence.
-Use-dependent learning depends on previous motor output and occurs in parallel to updates based on an error signal (Diedrichsen et al., 2010).
-In the context of the current registered report, there must be an error signal to change motor output, without the error signal, no change in motor output would be realized.
-Therefore, the strategic process tries to reduce error, and the use-dependent process is updated based on the motor output.
-Theoretically, there might be scenarios where no error is required to change motor output, however, this is not a well-controlled experiment.
-This is to say that the use-dependent process does not necessarily need an error signal to update but in the current study it does.
-We have adjusted the Model Based Methods section (lines 233-234) to address this comment.
+The reviewer is correct with regard to how use-dependent learning is impacted by the error signal in the context of this study.
+In the Strategy + Use-dependent model, use-dependent learning depends on previous motor output and occurs in parallel to updates based on an error signal (Diedrichsen et al., 2010).
+The error signal directly drives strategic learning, and due to the interactions between strategic and use-dependent learning, impacts the use-dependent process.
+However, in the absence of an error signal (e.g., an individual chooses to walk asymmetrically in the absence of any specific goal or external target), the use-dependent learning process would still be active, given that it learns from previous motor output, regardless of whether the motor output changed due to an error signal or not.

+The phenomenon we are trying to capture in the use-dependent process is the pure repetition effect absent any error, thus we chose to emphasize that component in the text.
+However, we see how the way we stated the unique features of the model are misleading and have now adjusted the Model Based Methods section (lines 233-234) to address this comment.
+It now reads...

 Unclear why authors chose a fixed sensitivity (learning rate F) to the update rule, given literature indicating that the update of motor memories depends on the consistency of the task.
 For example, see the work of Maurice Smith (Gonzalez-Castro LN*, Hadjiosif AM*, Hemphill MA & Smith MA (2014).
 Environmental Consistency Determines the Rate of Motor Adaptation.
 Current Biology 24, 1050-1061.) or Reza Shadmehr (Herzfeld and Shadmehr.
 A memory of Errors in Sensorimotr Learning 2014).
 While this literature focuses on adaptation processes, it is unclear why use-dependent plasticity won't be also affected by consistency in the "teaching" signal, in this case motor output.

-The reviewer proposes a variation of the Strategy plus Use-dependent model which is based on error sensitivity models of sensorimotor adaptation.
-We certainly agree that this is a possible alternative model to the two we are proposing in the current registered report.
-However, the two distinct models of use-dependent learning we propose fit data from a previous use-dependent walking study well (R-squared values: Adaptive Bayesian model = 0.895 ± 0.019; Strategy plus Use-Dependent = 0.870 ± 0.021 [mean ± SEM]).
-We acquired these data from Wood et al. 2020, where participants changed their step length asymmetry based on visual feedback and demonstrated a use-dependent aftereffect.
-Because both models can adequately explain these data, we feel the current version of the Strategy plus Use-dependent model is the simplest model to test in the current registered report.
-That is not to say these two models are the only two possible accounts of use-dependent learning.
-Indeed, there is another previously published model based on population coding of reaching directions (Selvanayagam et al., 2016), and there are likely other models that have yet to be realized that can explain the use-dependent process more accurately than the ones we are using here.
-Therefore, we do not wish to discount the possibility of different or better models of use-dependent learning, but currently, the simplest explanation for use-dependent learning in walking are these two models.
+The reviewer raises an interesting point, one which we have addressed in the main text now…With regard to the Strategy plus Use-Dependent model, we believe the lack of an extra sensitivity term in the use-dependent process is a core feature of the model and is why we have pit the Adaptive Bayesian model, which is sensitive to consistency, against it.
+In experiment 3 from Diedrichsen et al 2010, participants demonstrated a robust use-dependent bias in response to a velocity-dependent force field (Fig. 3H), even during the early trials, in which the movement angles are highly variable.
+When looking at the parameter estimates for the use-dependent learning rate from that paper This suggests that, at least under certain conditions, use-dependent learning is not sensi

 Unclear stability of the model